About the bill

 Sponsor and status

 Sponsor.
 Senator for Vermont.
 Independent.

 Length: 51 pages

-This bill was introduced on April 3, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 3, 2017, in a previous session of Congress, but it did not receive a vote.

 Apr 3, 2017